mendersoftware/mender-artifact/Documentation/artifact-format-v3.md

 * `artifact_name` is the name of the artifact
 * `artifact_group` is the name of the group of artifacts given artifact belongs to
-* `update_types_supported` is the list of all the update types given Mender client can install

 #### device_provides